DIRECTORS' REPORT & MANAGEMENT DISCUSSION AND ANALYSIS

-Your Directors have pleasure in presenting Fourteenth Annual Report of the Companytogether with the Audited Balance Sheet as at 31st March 2015 and the Statement of Profit& Loss for the year ended on that date.
+Your Directors have pleasure in presenting Seventeenth Annual Report of the Companytogether with the Audited Balance Sheet as at March 31 2018 and the Statement of Profit& Loss for the year ended on that date.

 |Provision for taxation: || || || || |

 |- Current Tax ||7326.93 ||4177.11 ||4877.74 ||1706.63 |

 |- Deferred Tax ||(5685.62) ||(2787.28) ||(3171.44) ||(1100.00) |